-Locally, Halifax Presents is partnering with local music venue The Carleton for a virtual music series to give Halifax musicians an opportunity to perform and audiences a virtual show during this time of social distancing.
+Locally, Halifax Presents partnered with local music venue The Carleton for an online music series to give Halifax musicians an opportunity to perform and audiences a virtual show during this time of physical distancing.

 “In these strange and isolating times, we are so happy to partner with Halifax Presents to bring amazing local artists Live at The Carleton into your living room,” says The Carleton owner Karen Spaulding.
 “And now more than ever, we need the joy and escape that music provides.”

 “Listen to their stories, revel in their songs, wash your hands, and share the moment with your online community,” says Spaulding.

 Click on the links below for replays of the individual concerts: